 The Gap 1969 video campaign, which debuted on August 1, 2011, is accompanied by an even more personal outreach program which will distribute free tacos in select cities to Gap wearers.
 Free food and mini documentaries about young, hip and tattooed designers?
 This is definitely an ad campaign I can get behind.

-2,762 clicks in 93 w
+Research: 2,948 clicks in 251 w

 Comparison Set: 33 similar articles, including: retrofied hipster swimwear, forlorn hipster photography, and manipulated andro-hipster portraits.